 Eat seasonally — In the spring tender nutritious greens were consumed as a large part of people diets.
 Dandelions with all their nutritious value and tender spring onions were added to many meals for flavor and enjoyment.
 Spring meant new birth of life for animals such as lambs that were eaten for nourishment and gratefully accepted.

 Eat seasonally — In the summer tomatoes and corn were abundant and eaten with pleasure just as chickens laid their biggest and best eggs in late summer.

 Eat seasonally — In the fall and winter root vegetables flourished and were consumed with thankful hearts.
 Chickens in the winter were roasted with dried herbs for a fine tender meal.

 But how things have changed my friends!
 We now have supermarkets that carry every food that our heart’s desire and more.
 Supermarkets bring us whatever we want, whether its fruits, vegetables, or exotic foods from foreign lands.
 If we want fresh peaches in the middle of the winter they can fly them in from New Zealand.

 But are we paying a high price for the convenient?

 Are these foods nutritious and are we destroying our environment?

-Lets take a look at what we just might be losing:
+Lets take a look at what we just might be losing by not eating seasonally: